 The solution: You have a remote business?
 Get a PO box and put that address on the emails.
 If you have a registered office, make sure you put the address in the email.
 As unnecessary as it may sound, it is legally required, and abiding by it will only make sure that your email does not get stuck in the spam box.

 The problem: When all goes right, the wrong language may create issues for you.
 There are certain words that trigger spam.
-In fact, mail providers may have built-in tools that automatically filter emails with such words.
+In fact, mail providers may have built-in tools that filter Shopify automated emails with such words.
 Some of the most common spam trigger words and phrases are: amazing, this is not spam, risk-free, winner, special promotion, great offer, cancel at any time, dear friend, congratulations.

 Imagine getting an email with the subject line of which reads ‘Congratulations on winning 5 million!’
 As unbelievable as it is, it is also a cheap tactic for getting the recipient to click on the email, if only out of curiosity.
 More often than not, it turns out to be a scam.
 Hence, the best course of action would be to avoid such overtly superlative and positive words.
 This is an on-the-go learning process.
 As you proceed, you will keep learning more and more words that you should avoid.
 Make a list and keep adding to it.

 The solution: Use HTML emails and follow the best practices: Use a 600×800 width, keep the code clean, have a low image-text ratio, use clean fonts, optimize images, check resolution for mobile and other devices.
 There, you are done.
-These are standard practices that will ensure your email checks through all HTML practices and land up straight in the inbox of the recipient.
+These are standard practices that will ensure your transactional email checks through all HTML practices and land up straight in the inbox of the recipient.

 The problem: At some point in time you must have received a mail delivery failure notification.
 That happens when you send the email to an incorrect or invalid email id.
 While individually this may not be a concern, as a brand you have to be cautious.
 If you regularly send out emails to a large number of invalid email ids your emails can be flagged and thus sent to the spam box instead of the inbox of the recipients.